tracel-ai/burn/README.md

 </summary>
 <br />

-It is no secret that deep learning is mosly relying on matrix multiplication as its core operation, since this is how fully-connected neural networks are modeled.
+It is no secret that deep learning is mostly relying on matrix multiplication as its core operation, since this is how fully-connected neural networks are modeled.

 More and more, hardware manufacturers optimize their chips specifically for matrix multiplication